 Your Suunto 9 has a battery power management system uses intelligent battery technology to help ensure you watch does not run out of power when you need it most.

 Before you start recording an exercise (see Recording an exercise) you see an estimate of how much battery life you have left in the current battery mode.

-There are three predefined battery modes; Performance (default), Endurance and Ultra.
+There are four predefined battery modes; Performance (default), Endurance, Ultra and Tour.
 Changing between these modes will change the lifetime of the battery but also change the performance of the watch.

-By default, Ultra mode turns off all HR tracking (both wrist and chest).
-To activate the HR tracking (in Ultra mode) go to Options under the start indicator.
+By default, Ultra and Tour mode disable all HR tracking (both wrist and chest).
+To enable HR tracking (in Ultra and Tour mode) go to Options under the start indicator.

 You can also quickly change the battery mode in the start display by pressing the upper button.

-In addition to these three predefined battery modes, you can also create a custom battery mode with your own desired settings.
+In addition to these four predefined battery modes, you can create a custom battery mode with your own desired settings.
 The custom mode is specific for that sport mode, making it possible to create a custom battery mode for every sport mode.